huaweicloud/terraform-provider-huaweicloud/docs/resources/lb_member.md

 * `name` - (Optional, String) Human-readable name for the member.

-* `tenant_id` - (Optional, String, ForceNew) Required for admins.
-The UUID of the tenant who owns the member.
-Only administrative users can specify a tenant UUID other than their own.
-Changing this creates a new member.

 * `address` - (Required, String, ForceNew) The IP address of the member to receive traffic from the load balancer.
 Changing this creates a new member.